-If HMRC find inconsistencies between stated income in your mortgage application and your stated income on your self-assessment tax return then there are big problems ahead.
+If HMRC finds inconsistencies between stated income in your mortgage application and your stated income on your self-assessment tax return then there are big problems ahead.
 If you have provided fake payslips for a mortgage application or lied about your income then HMRC is likely to then launch a full-blown investigation into your tax affairs.
-If HMRC find you have failed to declare part of your income to lower your tax bill or produced false invoices this is fraud.
+If HMRC finds you have failed to declare part of your income to lower your tax bill or produced false invoices this is fraud.
 You should never go through an investigation without strong, reliable representation against HMRC.

 KinsellaTax are experts in dealing with fraud enquiries and HMRC investigations.